 Breaking Down the Pork Shoulder

-Pork shoulder is also commonly used to make deli meats and sausages because its high fat content makes it both flavorful and suitable for seasoning and curing.
-The fat also helps absorb the flavors of herbs and other seasonings and distribute them throughout the finished product.
+The pork shoulder consists of the front portion of the pig, which is commonly used to make deli meats and sausages because the high fat content makes it both flavorful and suitable for seasoning and curing.
+The fat also helps absorb and distribute the flavors of herbs and other seasonings throughout the finished product.

 Breaking Down the Pork Loin